mehmandarov/mehmandarov.github.io/_posts/2017-04-26-how-to-train-your-camera.markdown

 > _**TL;DR**_ The way this works, is that you feed the model with quite a few pictures of an object, and the similar amount of images without that object.

 Say you want to use the model to recognise birds outside your house in Norway.
 A good starting point would be to get a list of the typical species you are most likely to see in your backyard and collect as many pictures of each type as possible.

+![Your own model in action] [12]
+<figcaption class = "caption">Your trained model in action.</figcaption>

 Here is what you can do:

 1. Start by looking at [Wikipedia][7]{:target="_blank"} for a list of the Norwegian birds, or [Norwegian Encyclopaedia][8]{:target="_blank"} (*in Norwegian*).
 2. Search the web for the images of each bird type.
 You might want to automate that task, and make sure you are picking images with the right copyright permissions.
 3. Use those images to train your model.
 4. Set up your Raspberry Pi with a camera and the bird feeder, and get ready to identify.
 You might want to optimise the software not to do the image classification all the time, but only when movement is detected.

+*Pro tip:* It might also be a bit challenging to take good picture of our feathered friends, so make sure your camera is well-placed, and the feeder is in a well-lit location.
+Obviously, without disturbing the wildlife.

 In case you wonder if similar systems have been implemented, or if it is even possible.
 The answer is yes.
 I will provide you with some links to inspire for further reading: